Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 * In a distributed database with single-leader replication, if the leader fails, one of the followers needs to be promoted to be the new leader.

 Rapid feedback about a remote node being down is useful, but you can’t count on it.
-Even if TCP acknowledges that a packet was delivered, the application may have crashed before handling it.
-If you want to be sure that a request was successful, you need a positive response from the application itself.
+Even if TCP acknowledges that a packet was delivered, the application may have crashed before handling it. **If you want to be sure that a request was successful, you need a positive response from the application itself.**

 Conversely, if something has gone wrong, you may get an error response at some level of the stack, but in general you have to assume that you will get no response at all.
 You can retry a few times (TCP retries transparently, but you may also retry at the application level), wait for a timeout to elapse, and eventually declare the node dead if you don’t hear back within the timeout.

 ### Timeouts and Unbounded Delays

-When a node is declared dead, its responsibilities need to be transferred to other nodes, which places additional load on other nodes and the network.
-If the system is already struggling with high load, declaring nodes dead prematurely can make the problem worse.
+When a node is declared dead, its responsibilities need to be transferred to other nodes, which places additional load on other nodes and the network. **If the system is already struggling with high load, declaring nodes dead prematurely can make the problem worse.**

 Imagine a fictitious system with a network that guaranteed a maximum delay for packets—every packet is either delivered within some time d, or it is lost, but delivery never takes longer than d.
 Furthermore, assume that you can guarantee that a non-failed node always handles a request within some time r.
 In this case, you could guarantee that every successful request receives a response within time 2d + r—and if you don’t receive a response within that time, you know that either the network or the remote node is not working.
 If this was true, 2d + r would be a reasonable timeout to use.

+Unfortunately, most systems we work with have neither of those guarantees: **asynchronous networks have unbounded delays, and most server implementations cannot guarantee that they can handle requests within some maximum time**.

 ### Synchronous Versus Asynchronous Networks

 #### Can we not simply make network delays predictable?

-Note that a circuit in a telephone network is very different from a TCP connection: a circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas the packets of a TCP connection opportunistically use whatever network bandwidth is available.
+Note that a circuit in a telephone network is very different from a TCP connection: **a circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established**, whereas **the packets of a TCP connection opportunistically use whatever network bandwidth is available**.

 If datacenter networks and the internet were circuit-switched networks, it would be possible to establish a guaranteed maximum round-trip time when a circuit was set up.
 However, they are not: Ethernet and IP are packet-switched protocols, which suffer from queueing and thus unbounded delays in the network.
 These protocols do not have the concept of a circuit.